Home

 264 South Arlington Street, Akron, OH 44306

-- Must be at least 18 years old to become a foster parent or foster-to-adopt parent. - Must live in Summit County or one of the contiguous counties (Cuyahoga, Geauga, Medina, Portage, Stark, or Wayne). - Married, single, divorced, widowed, or be a co-parent. - Rent or own your home, but must have adequate space available and have landlord’s approval to take in foster children. - All adult household members must have a criminal background check. - Other eligibility requirements may also apply.
+- Must be at least 18 years old to become a foster parent or foster-to-adopt parent. - Must live in Summit County or one of the contiguous counties (Cuyahoga, Geauga, Medina, Portage, Stark, or Wayne). - Married, single, divorced, widowed, or be a co-parent. - Rent or own a home, but must have adequate space available and have landlord’s approval to take in foster children. - All adult household members must have a criminal background check. - Other eligibility requirements may also apply.

-Voice - voice | Independent Living Program
+Voice - voice | Supervisor of Community Relations

 (330) 996-1799